Film and Media Studies

 FMS 260: Media and Screen Cultures

-This course focuses on screen-based media, from television to fillm, social media platforms to video games, from theoretical and critical perspectives.
+This course focuses on screen-based media, from television to film, social media platforms to video games, from theoretical and critical perspectives.
 Primary emphasis is on the diverse ways screen media production, distribution, and consumption inform contemporary issues in the public sphere.
 In particular, the course examines media discourses on identity, agency, and privacy, and how communication technologies, data aggregation, and targeted marketing help or hinder democracy and the dismantling of structural inequalities.
 Offered alternate years.
-Also counts toward management studies concentration.
+Also counts toward business and management studies concentration.

-Prerequisite: MEDIA 160 or permission of instructor.
+Prerequisite: FMS 160 or permission of instructor.

 FMS 265: Topics: Film and Media Modes